-1.2.1 Facility Overview: HVI Cat Canyon, Inc., ("HVI") is the owner and operator of Blochman Lease, located at 6527 Dominion Road, Santa Maria, California 93454.
+1.2.1 Facility Overview: Team Operating Cat Canyon, Inc., ("Team Operating") is the owner and operator of Blochman Lease, located at 6527 Dominion Road, Santa Maria, California 93454.
 The facility is located in the Cat Canyon Oil Field, approximately two miles south of the Palmer Road and Cat Canyon Road intersection and six miles south-southeast of the city of Santa Maria in Santa Barbara County.
 For District regulatory purposes, the facility location is in the Northern Zone of Santa Barbara County.
 Figure 1.1 shows the relative location of the facility within the county.

 Blochman Lease was operational in September 1979 when its owner/operator Union Oil of California applied to the District for its first operating permit (ATC/PTO 4041).
 An operating permit was issued to Union Oil by the District in October 1979.
 In June 1993 the ownership of the Cat Canyon stationary source including Blochman Lease was transferred from Unocal to Saba Petroleum Corporation doing business as D&S Industrial Services.
 In January 2000, Greka assumed sole ownership of the facility.
-This permit renewal includes an update to reflect HVI as the owner and operator of the equipment subject to this permit.
+The 2019 permit renewal included an update to reflect HVI as the owner and operator of the equipment subject to this permit.
 This was a business name change only; no transfer of ownership or operator occurred.
-As described below in Section 2.1, the entire production is piped to the central processing facility at Bell Lease.
+In March 2021 the operator and ownership of this facility was transferred to Team Operating, LLC.

-1.2.2 Stationary Source Overview: Prior to August 2002, the HVI Cat Canyon Stationary Source was a Part 70 source consisting of Bell, Blochman, Dominion, UCB, Palmer-Stendl and an IC engines facility.
-In August 2002 HVI purchased nine leases within the Cat Canyon field from Vintage Petroleum which were incorporated into the existing HVI Part 70 Cat Canyon Stationary Source at that time.
-In November 2008, HVI sold two of the leases within the stationary source; the California Lease and United California Lease.
+1.2.2 Stationary Source Overview: Prior to August 2002, the Team Operating Cat Canyon Stationary Source was a Part 70 source consisting of Bell, Blochman, Dominion, UCB, Palmer-Stendl and an IC engines facility.
+In August 2002 Greka purchased nine leases within the Cat Canyon field from Vintage Petroleum which were incorporated into the existing Team Operating Part 70 Cat Canyon Stationary Source at that time.
+In November 2008, Greka sold two of the leases within the stationary source; the California Lease and United California Lease.
 As a result of this sale, the stationary source configuration was reorganized based on the stationary source definition in District Rule 201.
-The single source was split into the following three sources: the North Cat Canyon Stationary Source consisting of the Goodwin, Harbordt, Lloyd, Mortenson, and Security/Thomas Leases: the Central Cat Canvon Stationary Source consisting of the Porter Lease and the South Cat Canyon Stationary Source consisting of Bell, Blochman, Dominion, UCB, Palmer-Stendl, and the IC Engines Leases.
+The single source was split into the following three sources: the North Cat Canyon Stationary Source consisting of the Goodwin, Harbordt, Lloyd, Mortenson, and Security/Thomas Leases; the Central Cat Canyon Stationary Source consisting of the Porter Lease and the South Cat Canyon Stationary Source consisting of Bell, Blochman, Dominion, UCB, Palmer-Stendl, and the IC Engines Leases.
 Following this reorganization, only the South Cat Canyon Stationary Source (SSID2658) remained a Part 70 source.
-In January 2013 HVI transferred the UCB Lease, Dominion Lease, and one IC engine from the Cat Canyon IC Engine Facility to ERG Resources.
+In January 2013 Greka transferred the UCB Lease, Dominion Lease, and one IC engine from the Cat Canyon IC Engine Facility to ERG Resources.